Directional tests in Gaussian graphical models: Directional tests for Gaussian graphical models

 For covariance selection the mean parameter is not of direct interest, so we focus instead on the marginal distribution of the ML estimator for the covariance matrix $\hat\Omega^{-1}\sim W_q(n-1, \Omega^{-1}/n) $, where $W_q$ denotes the Wishart random variable of order $q$.
 The marginal log-likelihood function for $\Omega$

 sometimes referred to as restricted log-likelihood or REML, can then be used to carry out inference just on the concentration matrix.
-The directional $p$-value for testing constraints on $\Omega$ in Section \ref{sec:dirp} is equal to that obtained from the full log-likelihood function (\ref{llmu}).
+The directional $p$-value for testing constraints on $\Omega$ in Section \ref{sec:dirp} is equal to that obtained from the full log-likelihood function (\ref{llmu}), because of the independence between $\hat \mu$ and $\hat\Omega$.
 It is also convenient to exploit the symmetry of the concentration matrix and express the restricted log-likelihood as